mattdillham/Final-Project/README.md

 # Locations
 Database located on main branch under 'resources.txt'.
 MongoDB located on main branch under 'mongo export data' and 'mongo import data'.
+Greg and Kevin's contribution was 'NLP_Sentiment.ipynb' located on the main branch.
 Everything else is located in everyones individual branch.

 --------
 ### Data